 This letter contains important information as we head into the winter months.
-In the event bad weather disrupts school operation in the mornings, one of four ways (see below) of dealing with the condition will be released to area radio and television stations in time for broadcasts, beginning at 5:30 a.m.
-The same information will be placed on the school district web site, on the FlashAlert Newswire at this link – https://www.flashalert.net/id/DallasSD, and on the Facebook pages of each school and the district.
-Here is the link to the school district website: https://www.dallas.k12.or.us/ Please click on the button titled “Emergency Closure and Inclement Weather information”.
-Also, any decision to close or delay opening of schools will be communicated through the district telephone notification system.
+In the event that inclement weather disrupts school operations, we will notify local radio and television by 5:30 AM.
+The same information will be placed on the school district website, FlashAlert Newswire, and on the Facebook pages of each school and the district.
+Any decision to close or delay the opening of schools will also be communicated through ParentSquare.

 1. School closed.